Pricing your Candid product can be surprisingly difficult.

 I never considered myself a coach.
 I wrote a blog and people started subscribing to my content.
 I shared stories from my life and people started to see me as an expert on the topics I wrote about.

 I felt uncomfortable giving myself the label ‘coach’, but I realized when I started charging money for advice and training, that I really was a coach, or at least a teacher or trainer.

 Your audience may not want any advice from you, but simply having the opportunity to message with you is something they value.

 Your customer may want to discuss your content or ideas, to get behind-the-scenes insight into how you do what you do and learn what you are working on next.
 In this case it’s just the connection, the feeling of being an insider, that they really value and will pay money for.

-You can use a one-on-one WhatsApp channel to share additional content.
-For example, send exercise or cooking videos, or audio stories from your life you don’t share elsewhere, delivered direct through WhatsApp only to your one-on-one fans.
+You can use a one-on-one app channel to share additional content.
+For example, send exercise or cooking videos, or audio stories from your life you don’t share elsewhere, delivered direct through an app you already have on your phone, only to your one-on-one fans.
 Imagine how special this is for them!

 A fan will want one-on-one access to you as they attempt to do something you have done before.
 Maybe they want to produce their first independent movie, travel the world on a budget, become a public speaker or land a high paying job.